mapbender/mapbender-documentation/en/architecture/translation.rst

 Web hosting services like GitLab or GitHub provide this option if you visit the main code repository and press the button "Fork".
 This way the developer can make changes to a personal isolated repository.
 Then one can ask the rest of the developers to review the code and merge accordingly through a "pull request".

-After forking the official repositories, your working repositories are: https://github.com/your_id/mapbender and https://github.com/your_id/mapbender

 Github - editing on GitHub
 ==========================

 * you can edit files directly on GitHub.
-* navigate to the file, e.g. https://github.com/mapbender/mapbender/blob/release/3.0.6/src/Mapbender/CoreBundle/Resources/translations/messages.de.yml
+* navigate to the file,
-* edit the file
+* edit the file,
-* save changes and create a new branch for this commit and start a pull request
+* save changes and create a new branch for this commit and start a pull request.

 git - working on the command line